miurt/betting_challenge/README.md

 - Limitations:
     - Problems if communities/names use "_" symbol
     - App shows today's games in dashboard (date is hardcoded as string, not checking devices current time)
-    - Some small bugs are present, but app is mainly finished
+    - Some minor bugs can be present, even though those were mostly fixed

 ### Demonstation Video ###
 > [!IMPORTANT]